smartdevicelink/sdl_evolution/proposals/0259-DisabledSoftbuttons.md

     private SoftButtonConfiguration softButtonConfiguration;
 ```

-2. This will involve creating the soft button configuration something like this:
+2. This will involve creating the soft button configuration:

 ```Java
 public class SoftButtonConfiguration {